inhandnet/InGateway-sdk-EN/MobiusPi-Python-QuickStart-EN.md

     - Firmware version: V2.0.0.r12351 or later
     - SDK version: py2sdk-V1.3.4 or later
     - The network is connected and the debugging mode is enabled.
+  - InGateway502
+    - Firmware version: V2.0.0.r13771 or later
+    - SDK version: py3sdk-V1.3.5 or later
+    - The network is connected and the debugging mode is enabled.
   - InGateway902
     - Firmware version: V2.0.0.r12537 or later
     - SDK version: py3sdk-V1.3.5 or later